michaud-jacobs/thesis/decagonal/README.md

 This folder contains Magma code to support the computations in Chapter 6 of my thesis (A unique perfect power decagonal number).
+All code runs on Magma V2.27-7 (and hopefully on later versions too).

 This folder contains the following file (more description is contained within the file):